 7.1.
-BENCHMARKING 24
+BENCHMARKING

-The preparation of this Business Plan was supported by year-over-year comparisons of Hydro 25 Ottawa's costs and outcomes, along with evaluations of the utility's performance against its 26 peers.
-Tracking and analysis of trends in the achievement of system reliability, customer value 27 and financial strength outcomes have informed the scope and substance of particular capital 28 and OM&A programs.
-Similarly, the benchmarking of Hydro Ottawa's expenditures and performance relative to samples of utilities across Ontario, North America and select jurisdictions abroad has yielded valuable insights into areas in which the utility performs well and those in which there is room for improvement.28 These findings have been internalized and incorporated into specific work programs, and will serve as important baselines and points of reference against which to measure the utility's progress.
+The preparation of this Business Plan was supported by year-over-year comparisons of Hydro Ottawa's costs and outcomes, along with evaluations of the utility's performance against its peers.
+Tracking and analysis of trends in the achievement of system reliability, customer value and financial strength outcomes have informed the scope and substance of particular capital maintenance work can be prioritized on the basis of actual asset condition and which overhead distribution assets, enabling targeted maintenance and improved asset moisture content with more precision and thereby safeguard transformer health and